Skip to main content

 BlazityEnterprise CTOs with AI-native Next.js platformsRetainer, $10K+ minimumNo (12-hour response time)

 Pagepro, Naturaily, and Blazity are all strong Polish Next.js agencies with verified Clutch reviews.
 They fit teams that need a long-term retainer and have $10,000 to $50,000 per month in engineering budget.
 For most GoHighLevel users, the project scope is a 5 to 20 page public website that hooks into existing GHL automations.
 That scope fits a fixed-price specialist rather than a retainer team.
-PandaCodeGen focuses specifically on this niche: GHL frontend rebuilds, WordPress and Webflow migrations, and CRM-connected business websites under $10K, delivered in 3 to 5 weeks with a written PageSpeed guarantee.
+Hassan Jamal and PandaCodeGen focus specifically on this niche: GHL frontend rebuilds, WordPress and Webflow migrations, and CRM-connected business websites under $10K, delivered in 3 to 5 weeks with a written PageSpeed guarantee.

 For a side-by-side breakdown including hourly rates, minimum project sizes, and case study metrics, see our full Pagepro alternatives comparison.